wy65701436/community/proposals/new/robot-account.md

-Proposal: Enable Robot accounts in Harbor
+Proposal: Support Robot account in Harbor

 Author: Yan Wang

 ## Abstract

-Robot account is a machine user that have the permission to access harbor resouces, like pull/push docker images.
-It's a better way to integreate harbor into your CI/CD workflow without using a user account, especially in LDAP mode.
+Robot account is a machine user that have the permission to access harbor resources, like pull/push docker images.
+It's a better way to integrate harbor into your CI/CD workflow without using a user account, especially in LDAP mode.

 ## Motivation